Quick Answer

 Before signing, run three checks:

 Final copy-control step: if your sales language is broader than your contract scope, revise external language first.
-Use a placeholder such as "Add current jurisdiction-specific requirement after verification" until local legal detail is verified.
+Any current jurisdiction-specific requirement must be verified from local legal or official source records before use.

 Do not leave this as a someday task.
 Pick one path this week, because the timing and scope of your filing shape the rights you may be able to claim later.